 10 Pages writing per semester

-Covid-19: Geog 1502 has been a fully online course for several years and uses a mix of approaches.
-It is asynchronous overall in that each week has a topical focus and the readings, lectures, and labs can be done within a week-long window; some activities and the two exams have a shorter window of one to three days for completion.
-See the syllabus below for details!
+Geog 1502 has been a fully online course for many years and uses a mix of approaches.
+It is mostly asynchronous in that each week has a topical focus and the readings, lectures, and labs can be done within a week-long window.
+Some activities and the two exams have a shorter window of one to three days for completion.
+See the syllabus for details!

 Free text: Mapping, Society, and Technology